ryomakawakami/ctf/2023-03-23-htb-cyber-apocalypse/ml/reading-the-stars/README.md

 We'll work in [challenge.ipynb](challenge.ipynb) first as we did before.
 Look in there for the rest of the writeup.

+### New change

+[This new notebook](better.ipynb) is probably closer to the intended solution.
+I didn't change any of the provided parameters (LR, dropout) and only trained for 15 epochs.

 ---

 This is the final QR code I got: